xtoazt/clay/README.md

 Clay Terminal automatically detects and uses the system's default shell:
 - **Windows**: `cmd.exe` or `COMSPEC`
 - **macOS/Linux**: `bash`, `zsh`, or `SHELL` environment variable

+## Real Terminal Emulation

+Clay uses [node-pty](https://github.com/microsoft/node-pty), the same library that powers VS Code's integrated terminal, for true terminal emulation:

+- **PTY Support**: Real pseudo-terminal (PTY) sessions for interactive programs
+- **Interactive Programs**: Run vim, nano, htop, python interactive mode, and more
+- **Real Input Handling**: Proper keyboard input forwarding to interactive programs
+- **Terminal Resizing**: Automatic dimension updates when the window is resized
+- **ANSI Codes**: Full support for colored output and terminal escape sequences

+This gives you a **real terminal experience** - not just command execution, but actual terminal emulation like you'd get in a native terminal application.

 ## Perfect for Chromebooks